 Just like there are many different languages you can develop a website in, there are many different types of databases.

 There is a standard SQL database that adheres to the SQL standards.
 But, there is no database company called “SQL”.
 There are several companies or vendors who create their own databases, based on the standard SQL language, with several improvements and differences between them.

 One of the most popular databases is MySQL, which is a free database used by a lot of websites and applications.
 It’s popular with many websites because a lot of languages can interact with it easily, there’s a lot of open-source code that goes with it, it’s free, and it’s easy to set up.

 We’ll learn how to use MySQL in this article.

 There are two other major vendors of SQL databases: Oracle and Microsoft.
-Oracle has their own database product, and it’s arguably their core feature.
+Oracle has its own database product, and it’s arguably its core feature.
 Microsoft offers SQL Server, which is a comparable database product.
 Both of these products are often used by mid-sized or large companies.
-They are different to MySQL in that they charge license fees for usage, and they offer a lot of performance improvements and features that are beneficial for larger companies.
+They are different from MySQL in that they charge license fees for usage, and they offer a lot of performance improvements and features that are beneficial for larger companies.